 Kristina and Zary Evelyn acknowledged that Barbados was very fortunate in 2017 to have been spared by two Category 5 Hurricanes that caused total devastation in many other islands.
 During the Festival a collection of money, non-perishable foods, medical supplies and toiletries was made and donated towards a group helping with the relief effort in nearby Dominica.

-News of the Barbados Open Water Festival, open water swimming in Barbados, our swimmers around the world & a few insider tips about the island!
+News of the Barbados Open Water Festival & open water swimming in Barbados and our swimmers around the world.

 Kristina Evelyn - Barbadian.
-Enjoys promoting open water swimming in the calm crystal waters of Barbados and meeting open water swimmers from all over the world.
+Enjoys promoting open water swimming in Barbados and meeting open water swimmers from all over the world.